Map meaningful places in your community

 Note:

 Depending on your organization's privacy settings and your account permissions, you may only be able to share it with your organization.
+If that's the case, you can share with your organization instead of with everyone.

 5. Have your classmates fill out and submit the survey.